 Payment of Professional Fees

-With regard to professional fees incurred in dealing with an objection to a CPO, a statutory objector who is successful in sustaining an objection, such that the CPO is not confirmed, or the objector’s land is excluded from the CPO, will be awarded costs unless there are exceptional circumstances for not doing so.
+Professional fees incurred in dealing with an objection to a CPO, a statutory objector who is successful in sustaining an objection, such that the CPO is not confirmed, or the objector’s land is excluded from the CPO, will be awarded costs unless there are exceptional circumstances for not doing so.

-In respect to professional fees incurred in negotiating a claim for compensation, the Acquiring Authority will usually pay the reasonable surveyor’s (and legal) fees which are incurred in negotiating the claim.
+In respect to professional fees incurred in negotiating a claim for compensation, the Acquiring Authority will usually pay the reasonable surveyor’s and legal fees which are incurred in negotiating the claim.
 However, the position can change if settlement of the claim cannot be agreed and the matter is ultimately referred to the Upper Chamber (Lands Tribunal) for determination.

 Timescale for Compensation

 Under the compensation code there are a number of loss payments which can be paid, subject to claimants meeting the requisite qualifications.
 If you are a qualifying occupant of a residential property you may be entitled to a Home Loss Payment which equates to 10% of the Market Value of your interest, subject to a minimum payment of £5,300 and a maximum payment of £53,000.
-Residential tenants may qualify for the minimum payment of £5,300.

 Under the Planning and Compulsory Purchase Act 2004, property investors and business owner occupiers who meet the qualifications can claim a Basic Loss Payment.
 This payment is calculated at 7.5% of the value of an interest up to a maximum sum of £75,000.
 In addition, an “occupier”, whether they be an owner occupier or a business tenant (subject to qualification criteria) may also be entitled to an Occupier Loss Payment.
 This payment equates to an additional 2.5% of the value of the interest, or £25 per sq. m of building taken (or £2.50 per sq. m of land) subject to a minimum sum of £2,500 and a maximum payment of £25,000.

 Injurious affection relates to a compulsory purchase situation where an Acquiring Authority only requires part of someone's property ownership.
-For example, an acquiring authority may need to acquire a portion of the rear garden of a house but not the house itself.
-The impact of taking part (but not the whole) can adversely affect the value of the part retained.
+For example, an Acquiring Authority may need to acquire a portion of the rear garden of a house but not the house itself.
+The impact of taking part, but not the whole, can adversely affect the value of the part retained.
 This is known as injurious affection.